AnakamaTH/mcskinart/README.md

 Run the Windows app and select your `map.png` image (your art).
 If it’s not **72×24**, it will be resized automatically.

-💡 Optionally, add a custom `skin.png` to use as the base.
+Add a custom `skin.png` to use as the base.

 ![win](https://github.com/user-attachments/assets/07e73b59-fd51-43af-9b2d-6771b183718e)